lvgarcia116/Pewlett-Hackard-Analysis/Pewlett-Hackard-Analysis/README.md

 <img width="274" alt="Screen Shot 2021-08-15 at 6 54 56 PM" src="https://user-images.githubusercontent.com/86024512/129495101-41f34f4b-09f7-4317-b966-c0cc9eeeabdd.png">

 ## Summary
-Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
 In order to avoid a large decrease in employees, PH will need to replace all of the retiring exmployees, approximately 80,000 employees.

-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
 There are enough qualified, retirement-ready employees in the departments to menor the next generation of PH employees.